CaioMatInt/laramultipay_payment_gateways_integration/README.md

 ## Tests
 <img src="https://pestphp.com/www/assets/logo.svg" width="92.5" height="28">

-The tests are being carried out with the [PEST framework](https://pestphp.com/) for Laravel.
+The tests are being developed with the [PEST framework](https://pestphp.com/) for Laravel.
 You can run them by executing "php artisan test" in the root folder.
 The tests can be found in the "app/tests" directory.